-I specialise in Early Christian Studies, and the philosophy and culture of the Late-Antique Mediterranean world.
 After studying Mathematical Physics, Classics, Late-Antique Studies and Theology in Melbourne and London, I taught Classics and Medieval Studies at the University of Western Australia (2009–2015).
 I joined ACU’s Institute for Religion and Critical Inquiry in 2015.
 In 2016 I was an Associate Investigator in the ARC Centre of Excellence for the History of Emotions and I now lead ACU’s Node of that Research Centre.

-My research investigates interactions between ancient philosophy and early Christian thought, late-antique education and monasticism, ancient ethics, the history of violence, and the history of emotions.
+My research investigates interactions between ancient philosophy and early Christian thought, late-antique education and monasticism, ancient ethics, the history of violence, the history of emotions, and classical reception studies.
 I welcome graduate students in each of these areas.

-‘Tradition and Habituation in Rhetorical and Monastic Education at Gaza’.
+(2019) ‘Tradition and Habituation in Rhetorical and Monastic Education at Gaza’.
 In Learning Cities in Late Antiquity.
-The Local Dimension of Education, edited by Jan R. Stenger, 212–229.
-London and New York: Routledge, 2018.
+The Local Dimension of Education, Jan R. Stenger (ed.), ( Routledge), 212–229.

-‘Reframing Neoplatonism in Zacharias Scholasticus’ Ammonius’.
+(2017) ‘Reframing Neoplatonism in Zacharias Scholasticus’ Ammonius’.
 In L’École de Gaza: Espace littéraire et identité culturelle dans l’Antiquité tardive, edited by Eugenio Amato, Aldo Corcella, and Delphine Lauritzen, 99–116.
 Orientalia Lovaniensia Analecta 249 / Bibliothèque de Byzantion 13.
-Leuven, Paris, and Bristol, CT: Peeters, 2017.
+Leuven, Paris, and Bristol, CT: Peeters.

-‘Representing Emotions in Three Byzantine Orations of Michael Psellos’.
-In Understanding Emotions in Early Europe, edited by A. Lynch and M.W.
-Champion, 27–50.
-Turnhout: Brepols, 2015.
+(2015) ‘Representing Emotions in Three Byzantine Orations of Michael Psellos’.
+In Understanding Emotions in Early Europe, A. Lynch and M.W.
+Champion (eds), (Brepols), 27–50.